moumc/aitd-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-destination | [address](#address) | Address of the account that can cash the check. sendMax | [laxAmount](#amount) | Amount of source currency the check is allowed to debit the sender, including transfer fees on non-XRP currencies. destinationTag | integer | *Optional* Destination tag that identifies the reason for the check, or a hosted recipient to pay. expiration | date-time string | *Optional* Time after which the check is no longer valid. invoiceID | string | *Optional* 256-bit hash, as a 64-character hexadecimal string, representing a specific reason or identifier for this check.
+destination | [address](#address) | Address of the account that can cash the check. sendMax | [laxAmount](#amount) | Amount of source currency the check is allowed to debit the sender, including transfer fees on non-AITD currencies. destinationTag | integer | *Optional* Destination tag that identifies the reason for the check, or a hosted recipient to pay. expiration | date-time string | *Optional* Time after which the check is no longer valid. invoiceID | string | *Optional* 256-bit hash, as a 64-character hexadecimal string, representing a specific reason or identifier for this check.